 3. “That hurt me.”

 It’s possible to air grievances without being confrontational.
 We don’t need to point the finger at someone else.
-By explaining how we feel without attaching blame—that hurt, not you hurt—we give the other person the opportunity to understand our feelings and consider the part they may have played without putting them on the defensive.
+By explaining how we feel without attaching blame—that hurt, not you hurt—we give other people the opportunity to understand our feelings and consider the part they may have played without putting them on the defensive.
 We can assert ourselves without putting them down.

 4. “Thanks very much.”